TheJoluk/scipyproject/README.md

 ## Usage
 Run the server script on the local machine or on a server which is exposed to the internet.
 After that run the client script(s) to connect to the server.
 After entering IP, Port and username you are free to chat with everyone involved.

 Due to limited resources you most likely want to run it on "localhost" to be able to test it on a single machine.
-You can still execute the chat client in multiple instances
+You can still execute the chat client in multiple instances.

+For additional functionalities you can type /help into the client to get a list on all available commands with an explanation.
+Similar to that you can type "help" without slash into the server program to list all available commands with an explanation.